pedrofreitascampos/locintel/README.md

 ![noisy-geo](_img/noisy_geo.png)

-### harvest: easy-to-use interfaces to harvest data from variety of services (e.g. google/bing routing, matching, geocoding, etc.)
+### harvest

-_Be free from crunching and managing API semantics into `urlllib` or `requests` calls_
+Easy-to-use interfaces to harvest data from variety of services (e.g. google/bing routing, matching, geocoding, etc.) - be free from crunching and managing API semantics into `urlllib` or `requests` calls.

 __Example: Harvest route__